Dance of Death (1979 film): Plot

 Lo, Ma, Bird Egg and Ma's disciple, Shui Chang-liu (Sun Rong-ge) raid Hsu's school where they kill Hsu, Ku, and Hsu's disciple, Lung-yu (Hsiao Yao), while Fei-fei manages to flee.
 Fei-fei returns to Lu and Hu and trains diligently to seek revenge.
 After a few days of intense training, Fei-fei once again encounters Three Birds and Bird Eggs, but her elevated martial arts skills helps her defeat Bird Egg.
-Right after, Fei-fei confronts Lu at the Hundred Birds School to find the whereabouts of Ma before killing Lu in a fight.
+Right after, Fei-fei confronts Lo at the Hundred Birds School to find the whereabouts of Ma before killing Lo in a fight.
 Lu and Hu, who were present, counts how many of their own respective techniques Fei-fei used in the fights, but was evenly matched again.

 Fei-fei, Lu and Hu visit a brothel where Ma's disciple, Shui frequents.
 There, Lu and Hu witness female dance performers who use martial arts techniques hidden in their dance to fend off drunk customers who attempt to molest them.
 At this time, Fei-fei also finds Shui and defeats him in a fight and tells him to send a message his sifu to meet at Wan Mountain to next day.

 Fei-fei, Lu and Hu arrive at Wan Mountain the next day, where Fei-fei fights Ma but she is outmatched by Ma's Upside-down Horse Boxing.
 When Lu and Hu step in to help her, they are also outmatched as well and the trio flees.
 Lu and Hu think of a way to defeat Ma's techniques and remembers the dancing martial arts style they witnessed at the brothel.
 Therefore, Lu and Hu create a Dance-Boxing style and uses it to Fei-fei while at the same time, Ma also passes his Upside-down Horse Boxing to Shui.

 Ma and Shui arrive to kill Fei-fei, Lu and Hu.
 Fei-fei fights with Shui first, but when Ma steps in the fight, he accidentally kills his disciple.
 Enraged, Ma then fights Fei-fei.
 Fei-fei eventually gains the upper hand when she uses Dance-Boxing and with the help of Lu and Hu, manages to kill Ma.
 However, by the end, it is still undermined whether Lu or Hu's martial arts is superior.
 As a result, Lu suggests they use Fei-fei as a target to test their superiority and Fei-fei stops them from doing so by bowing to them, much to their delight.